MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/walkthrough-blazor-webassembly-single-tenant.md

 1. Ensures that only authenticated users can view the page with data.
 1. Defines a table to display Account data after it is retrieved.
-1. Requests an accesstoken and then uses that token with an HttpRequestMessage to retrieve data from CDS.
+1. Requests an accesstoken and then uses that token with an HttpRequestMessage to retrieve data from Common Data Service.
 1. Defines classes to enable strongly typed data when the JSON returned from the service is deserialized.

 ### \Shared\NavMenu.razor